igorzg/di-node/README.md

 # Usage
 Dependency injection provides you ioc and great testing features.
-Module returns single instance of dependency injection While using di-node do not load anything via require except di-node otherwise you will not be able to mock that object or provide custom implementation of that object when it's needed.
+Module returns single instance of dependency injection.
+> While using di-node, do not load anything via require, except di-node otherwise you will not be able to mock that object or provide custom implementation of that object when it's needed.

 ### Example module.js
 ```javascript